Entergy (NYSE:ETR) Issues FY 2023 Earnings Guidance

-Entergy (NYSE:ETR – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
+Entergy (NYSE:ETR – Get Rating) updated its FY 2023 earnings guidance on Thursday.
 The company provided EPS guidance of $6.55-$6.85 for the period, compared to the consensus EPS estimate of $6.71.
 The company issued revenue guidance of -.

+Several research analysts have recently issued reports on the stock.
+Citigroup cut their target price on shares of Entergy from $131.00 to $117.00 and set a neutral rating on the stock in a report on Wednesday, April 12th.
+StockNews.com assumed coverage on shares of Entergy in a report on Thursday, March 16th.
+They issued a hold rating on the stock.
+Guggenheim cut their target price on shares of Entergy from $128.00 to $124.00 in a report on Monday, April 24th.
+Bank of America cut shares of Entergy from a buy rating to a neutral rating and cut their target price for the stock from $135.00 to $119.00 in a report on Tuesday, January 3rd.
+Finally, TheStreet upgraded shares of Entergy from a c+ rating to a b- rating in a report on Monday, April 17th.
+One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has an average rating of Hold and a consensus target price of $122.35.

 About Entergy